 Your application begins here.

 The Graduate College oversees the application process for the Department of Chemical and Biomolecular Engineering at the University of Illinois Urbana-Champaign.
-Applications will be reviewed on a continuous basis, and applicants are strongly encouraged to submit their complete applications by December 15.
-The final deadline is December 31.
-Applications that are incomplete after that date will not be considered.
+Applications will be reviewed on a continuous basis.
+This year, applicants have an option to apply for the spring admission (classes begin on January 18, 2022) or the fall admission (classes begin in August 2022).
+To be fully considered for spring admission, applicants should submit their complete applications by December 3.
+Applications received after this date and before the official deadline of January 5, 2022, may still be considered for spring admission if there are openings.
+Applicants for fall admission are strongly encouraged to submit their complete applications by December 15; however, the final deadline is December 31.
+Applications that are incomplete after December 31 will not be considered.

-We do not admit students into the program with the intention of earning a terminal Master’s degree; however, students who have met the requirements may obtain a Master’s degree as a milestone on the path to completing their Ph.D. degree.
+Please note that we do not admit students into our Ph.D. program with the intention of earning a terminal Master’s degree; however, students who have met the requirements may obtain a Master’s degree as a milestone on the path to completing their doctorate.

 Students applying to the Ph.D. program in chemical and biomolecular engineering should have a baccalaureate degree from an accredited university and an exceptional academic record with three references who can supply a letter of recommendation.
 We do not require GRE scores for admission.

 Outstanding students with degrees in areas other than chemical and biomolecular engineering (such as chemistry, materials science, bioengineering, and biomedical engineering) are welcome to apply but may be required to take additional courses as determined by the graduate program committee.

 We seek to recruit a diverse group of highly motivated graduate students.
 Students with backgrounds and identities too little represented in academia are encouraged to apply.
 Our department offers a variety of programs and resources to help every student succeed.
 Learn more about our commitment to diversity.